 My favorite holiday to decorate is Christmas (by far!).
 I create Christmas vignettes all throughout my home, including the kitchen, the entry hall, on side tables in the dining room, the living room, the family room, and on the front and back porches.
 I have vignettes all over my home, literally everywhere.

 Look at the vignettes I have already created for my winter theme and Valentine’s Day.
-I create a little pop of pink in each room.
+I created a little pop of pink in each room.

 Today, I am sharing the Valentine’s Day vignette I created in my dining room.
-I created a vignette using DIY to make fabric valentine hearts out of both fabric and felt and the Valentine’s Day Sugar Cookies, apothecary jars, one of my favorite Rae Dunn plates, some organza ribbon and a cute white pitcher with faux flowers.
+I created a vignette using fabric valentine hearts out of both fabric and felt, Valentine’s Day Sugar Cookies, apothecary jars, one of my favorite Rae Dunn plates, some organza ribbon, and a cute white pitcher with faux flowers.